hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 The optional `settings.backup_configuration` subblock supports:

 * `binary_log_enabled` - (Optional) True if binary logging is enabled.
-If `logging` is false, this must be as well.
+If `settings.backup_configuration.enabled` is false, this must be as well.
     Cannot be used with Postgres.

 * `enabled` - (Optional) True if backup configuration is enabled.